 With a pool at your property, you have the perfect opportunity to continue your child’s lessons at home.

 Children learn in the classroom at completely different paces, and the same can be said for learning to swim as well.
 It’s important to acknowledge your child’s limitations in the water, as well as what they are comfortable doing.

 At age six, Australian children should be able to achieve several competencies in the relevant National Benchmark for Swimming and Water Safety, including entering and exiting shallow water without assistance, moving continuously for five meters in water, and identifying people and actions needed to help in the event of an aquatic emergency, among other competencies.

 Make sure you swim alongside your six-year-old to support them if they require it, and to assess how effectively they achieve the benchmark competencies.
 If you notice that they are struggling with something, guide them on how they can improve, but be patient.
 Some skills just take a bit longer to grasp.

 Congratulate them when they achieve a benchmark competency and point out what they did well.
 Positive reinforcement will help them to feel more confident about learning new skills in the water.

 By the time your child is 12, they hopefully have had the opportunity to learn a huge variety of swim and water safety skills.
-Whether they furthered their learning through private swimming lessons or participating in swim programs through their primary school, any avenue that allows children to continue learning how to swim and stay safe in water, is incredibly useful.
+Whether they furthered their learning through private swimming lessons or by participating in swim programs through their primary school, any avenue that allows children to continue learning how to swim and stay safe in the water is incredibly useful.

 At this age, children should be capable of performing a number of tasks to keep themselves safe and to help others needing assistance in and around the water.